Have you ever wanted to empty a half dozen rounds of 12-gauge in just a couple of seconds?

 While it would eventually go on to revolutionize the shooting world, it was about as reliable as a broken clock when it was first released, and no one really trusted it.

-It turns out, having several rounds of 12 gauge buckshot on tap can be a really useful thing, whether you’re hunting, target shooting, or fighting through the trenches of Europe.
+It turns out that having several rounds of 12-gauge buckshot on tap can be a really useful thing.

-Demand has risen, quality has improved and prices have dropped.
-Action shooting sports athletes in competitions like 3-gun benefit greatly from the high fire rate of a semi-auto.
+Demand rose, quality improved, and prices dropped.
+Action-shooting athletes in competitions like 3-Gun benefit greatly from the high fire rate of a semi-auto.

 A semi-automatic shotgun, on the other hand, does the same thing automatically and can cycle through cartridges in one of two ways: